 - 7% GST: the goods and services tax has a standard 7% value with a 0% rate for international services as well as exports of goods.

-Please contact our accounting firm in Singapore for tax advice and other financial services.
+Please contact our accounting firm for tax advice on the dividend tax in Singapore and other financial services.